taylorza/zxn-inlineasm-doc/Documentation/Labels.md

 # Labels
 The assembler recognizes both global and local (or scoped) labels.
 Global labels must be unique throughout the entire program, whereas local labels must be unique within their respective scope.

+Starting from version 0.5g, the `_` symbol can be utilized independently to establish anonymous labels.
+For enhanced readability, you have the option to append a `:` following any label definition.

 ## Global Labels
 Labels serve as identifiers for memory addresses or constants within an assembly application.
 To define a label, simply type a name at the beginning of the line, immediately followed by the ; that starts the assembly code line.